Definition of Hedging

-Hedging is a famous risk management tool used by investors, whether individuals or corporations and institutions, to manage their risk (especially Market Risk and Credit Risk) arising from their investment and credit decisions.
+Investors, whether individuals or corporations and institutions, widely use hedging as a renowned risk management tool to actively manage the risk that arises from their investment and credit decisions, particularly Market Risk and Credit Risk.
 In other words, hedging acts as insurance against potential losses arising out of adverse movements leading to deterioration in the value of an investment.

 Explanation

-Hedging is part and parcel of risk management, and from simple hedging tools to advanced hedging strategies are used by Individuals to big corporations to manage their risk.
-An important thing to note here is that hedging is never undertaken to make extra gains but to protect against potential losses.
-Also, using hedging tools will lead to reduced profits compared to those without hedging tools, as hedging comes with a cost for the business.
-Also, it is not free but has a cost attached to it which also needs to be well understood and analyzed before one enters into hedging to reduce or minimize the risk of adverse events on the investments.
-It is pertinent to note here that hedging is not confined to investments and big credit decisions undertaken by big organizations, financial institutions, etc. It is a part of an individual daily life where hedging is done to minimize risk.
+Individuals and big corporations utilize various hedging tools and advanced hedging strategies as part of their risk management practices.
+It is crucial to note that hedging is undertaken not to generate additional gains but to safeguard against potential losses.
+Using hedging tools incurs business costs, resulting in reduced profits compared to those without hedging.
+Also, it is not free but has a price attached to it which also needs to be well understood and analyzed before one enters into hedging to reduce or minimize the risk of adverse events on the investments.
+It is pertinent to note here that hedging is not confined to investments and big credit decisions undertaken by big organizations, financial institutions, etc. It is part of an individual daily life where hedging is done to minimize risk.

-Hedging involves taking an offsetting position in another asset with a negative correlation with the asset against which hedging is undertaken.
+To hedge against support, one must acquire an offsetting position in a different asset that has a negative correlation with that support.
 To put it in simple words, let’s understand a bank buys a bond of Company XYZ, which makes it entitled to receive fixed coupons and Principal payment at the end of the tenure of such bonds.
 However, the bank will lose the whole of the coupons and principal if Company XYZ defaults or goes bankrupt.
-To hedge this risk bank buys a Credit default swap (CDS) against the such company by paying the premium amount to the CDS issuer, which entitles the bank to receive the proceeds from the CDS issuer in case the company defaults.
-Thus, as a risk management strategy, it helps offset the loss in investment in Bonds by offsetting gain through receipt of proceeds from the CDS issuer.
+To hedge this risk bank buys a Credit default swap (CDS) against such a company by paying the premium amount to the CDS issuer, which entitles the bank to receive the proceeds from the CDS issuer in case the company defaults.
+Thus, as a risk management strategy, it helps offset the loss in investment in Bonds by offsetting gain through the receipt of proceeds from the CDS issuer.

 Examples of Hedging